Are you looking for real haunted houses in NYC? Here are some of the spookiest locations in NYC – perfect for a Halloween walk!

 The first on my list of real haunted houses in NYC, it’s Melrose Hall.
 A Colonial-era home that’s riddled with secret passages and includes a mysterious dungeon, this grand manor has a long, ghostly history.
 During the 19th century, many spoke of a female ghost named Alva who would haunt this stately home.

 If you’re wondering who Alva is, she was supposedly a woman locked in one of the rooms and left to die of starvation.
 Dark, we know.
 Though the house was pulled down in 1903, its story remains.
 Previously located at Bedford Avenue in Flatbush, why not stroll down the street and see if you can sense Alva’s mysterious ghostly presence?
 Definitely a must-see real haunted house in NYC.
+This is a great choice for real haunted houses in NYC.

 Read more about New York State: 7 reasons you should visit mystical Lily Dale, NY